Story: Floods

 All images & media in this story

-In 1938, workers building the Wairoa to Gisborne railway near Māhia lived in huts and tents in public works camps along the banks of Kōpuawhara Stream.
+In 1938, workers building the Wairoa to Gisborne railway near Māhia lived in huts and tents in public works camps along the banks of the Kōpuawhara Stream.
 No. 4 camp was in a river valley, but appeared to be safely above the level of the tiny stream.
 In the early hours of 19 February, a cloudburst caused a flood that sent a wall of water nearly 5 metres high down the stream.

-Fourteen people survived by climbing onto the cookhouse roof, then leaping to the adjoining caterer’s quarters as the cookhouse collapsed.
+Fourteen people survived by climbing onto the cookhouse roof, then leaping to the roof of the adjoining caterer’s quarters as the cookhouse collapsed.
 An elderly man tied himself to a hut with electric cable, and held a five-year-old girl above the water for an hour.
 Eventually a rope was carried from higher ground to the rooftop survivors, and they were hauled to safety.

 At No. 2 camp, about 5 kilometres downstream, 47 people were sleeping.
 Men woke to find waves dashing against their tents, but the alarm was raised in time for everyone to struggle through the rising water to high ground.